History of roads in Ireland: 18th century

 From 1729, a network of turnpike roads (charging tolls) was built: "a turnpike was a primitive form of turnstile – a gate across the road, opened on payment of a toll.
 The average length of a turnpike road was 30 miles".
 Routes to and from Dublin were developed initially and the network spread throughout the country.
 Turnpikes operated between 1729 and 1858 when the extensive railway network made them increasingly unpopular.
 Turnpike roads were not as widely used in Ireland as they were in England because of the availability of toll-free alternatives, the roads built under the presentment system.
 Lack of traffic on some routes led to reduced toll income and maintenance was neglected.
 However, in the first quarter of the 19th century, mail-coach contracts increased income and the quality of turnpike roads improved.
 Turnpike roads were also used by horse-drawn carriage services, including the Bianconi coaches, established as a form of public transport by Charles Bianconi in 1815.
 By 1820, there were around 1,500 miles of turnpike roads in Ireland but this had fallen to 300 miles by 1856 when competition from the railways made many turnpike roads unprofitable.
 By 1858, turnpike roads in Ireland had been abolished.

 Apart from roads themselves, traces of the turnpike roads exist physically as milestones and other features: there is a former toll-booth (18th or 19th-century) at Saint Luke's Cross in Cork.
 Some Irish placenames reflect the turnpike system: there are areas of Cork called Dublin Pike and Kerry Pike (as in turnpike) and the area at the junction of the N75 and the R639 (old N8) in County Tipperary is called Turnpike.

+With the expansion of proper roads in the kingdom came a codification of driving on the left: a law of 1793 (33 Geo.
+3. c.
+56 (I)) provided a ten-shilling fine to anyone not driving or riding on the left side of the road within the county of the city of Dublin, and required the local road overseers to erect written or printed notices informing road users of the law.
+The Road in Down and Antrim Act 1798 (38 Geo.
+3. c.
+28 (I)) required drivers on the road from Dublin to Donaghadee to keep to the left.
+This time, the punishment was ten shillings if the offender were not the owner of the vehicle, or one Irish pound (twenty shillings) if he/she were.
+The Grand Juries (Ireland) Act 1836 (6 & 7 Will.
+4 c.
+116) mandated LHT for the whole island, violators to be fined up to five shillings and imprisoned in default for up to one month.